zongruxie4/-/README.md

    * Add your LLM API keys
    * Choose which model to use for different agents (Navigator, Planner, Validator)

-## 🔧 Manually Install
+## 🔧 Manually Install Latest Version

-If you prefer to manually install the development version from GitHub:
+To get the most recent version with all the latest features:

 1. **Download**
     * Download the latest `nanobrowser.zip` file from the official Github [release page](https://github.com/nanobrowser/nanobrowser/releases).